Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

 ### Rule 1 – Suspicious DNS Query Detection
-Attackers often rely on DNS for command-and-control or data staging.
-This rule focuses on failed or randomised DNS queries that resemble malware beaconing activity.
+This rule flags DNS traffic that resembles beaconing or C2 activity.
+It targets base64-style strings, shady top-level domains, and failed lookups that don’t belong in typical user traffic.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>